Best Small Beach Towns In Europe

 Where to stay: Talbot and Bons Boutique Bed & Breakfast

-Fun fact: You can see the remains of extinct animals that once inhabited Malta, such as dwarf elephants, giant swan and hippopotamus, at the Ghar Dalam cave and museum.
+Fun fact: You can see the remains of extinct animals that once inhabited Malta, such as dwarf elephants, giant swans and hippopotamus, at the Ghar Dalam Cave and Museum.

 What to Do in Marsaxlokk

 The small island nation of Malta has no shortage of beautiful beach towns.
 Still, Marsaxlokk manages to come out on top.

 A fishing village at heart rather than a resort town, you can breathe easily knowing that you’ll find more locals than tourists here.
 The town’s port is the second busiest in Malta, which means that the famous markets offer fresh produce along with unique souvenirs.